rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     * Use `MATCH` to select the software edtion node, and add node aliases to use in the RETURN clause.<br>
     * Add the `HAS_A` relationship from edition to product and note the direction of the relationship in the diagram.<br>
       `MATCH (s:SOFTWARE_EDITION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)`<br>
-    * You use the RETURN clause to select the query output by referring to the alias and attributes.
+    * You use the RETURN clause to select the query output by referring to the alias and attributes.<br>
-      `RETURN s.edition`, p.product` or you can return all attributes by using `RETURN s, p`
+      `RETURN s.edition`, p.product` or you can return all attributes by using `RETURN s, p` <br>
     * Use the LIMIT clause to limit the results to five.<br>

    ![API Image](/images/ed_to_prod.png)<br>&nbsp;